You can learn a lot from the graves of your ancestors. But how do you find a cemetery grave? And what is there to do when you go to a cemetery?

 - Can I make an appointment?
 If you attend at a set time then someone will be there to help you get the most out of your visit.

-- Is there a fee for all this information and making an appointment?
+- Is there a fee for all this information and make an appointment?

 If you aren’t able to visit the cemetery for whatever reason then you can always ask if they can mail the information to you.